Chart Color Schemes

 The level of cultural diversity witnessed in Mulgoa - Luddenham - Orchard Hills was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Mulgoa-Luddenham-Orchard Hills has a cultural diversity above average, with 20.3% of its population born overseas and 19.1% speaking a language other than English at home.
-Christianity is the main religion in Mulgoa-Luddenham-Orchard Hills, comprising 68.6% of people, compared to 57.9% across Greater Sydney.
-The top three ancestry groups are Australian (25.0%), English (22.1%), and Other (9.4%).
+Mulgoa-Luddenham-Orchard Hills, as of a certain date, had cultural diversity above average with 20.3% born overseas and 19.1% speaking a language other than English at home.
+Christianity was the predominant religion at 68.6%, compared to Greater Sydney's 49.2%.
+Ancestry-wise, Australian (25.0%), English (22.1%) and Other (9.4%) were the top groups.

 Frequently Asked Questions - Diversity